Author has written 3 stories for Harry Potter.

 And yes, this is the only place where canonical ME railguns have an advantage over nukes.

-The question is - how could they loose the war, yet keep all that intact?
+The question is - how could they loose the war, yet keep all of that intact?
 All it took to stop the Geth was to bombard their factories, destroy the Geth controlled shipyards (I guess they had some, otherwise the Quarian fleets could just stay in system) and... that's it.
 Quarians win.

 Of course, there is a chance that Geth had space superiority due to all the ships they captured.
 In that case, how come Quarians managed to evacuate their people along with all those ships?
 How come they even HAD those ships in the first place?
 Dreadnaught sized live ships do not grow on trees.